ucan-wg/delegation/README.md

 The [`0x55` raw data][raw data multicodec] codec MUST be supported.
 If other codecs are used (such as [`0x0129` `dag-json` multicodec][dag-json multicodec]), the UCAN MUST be able to be interpreted as a valid JWT (including the signature).

 The resolution of these addresses is left to the implementation and end-user, and MAY (non-exclusively) include the following: local store, a distributed hash table (DHT), gossip network, or RESTful service.
-Please refer to [token resolution] for more.

 ## 6.1 CID Canonicalization